-As residential areas and communities develop over time, the need for community facilities including schools, day care centres, fire halls and senior citizen housing increases.
+As residential areas and communities develop over time, the need for community facilities including schools, day care centres, fire halls and shared housing with special care (RC-Aug 9/22;E-Sep 15/22) increases.
 While being supportive of such uses, the plan recognizes that a review mechanism is required for the future location of community uses in order to ensure compatibility with adjacent land uses.
 Thus, community and institutional land uses are supported within the Residential Designation by amendment to the land use by-law.

-- RES-7 Notwithstanding Policy RES-1, Council shall establish a community facility zone in the land use by-law which permits a range of community facility uses such as public and private institutional uses, service oriented commercial uses and open space uses, provided that controls are established on parking areas.
+- RES-7 Notwithstanding Policy RES-1, Council shall establish a community facility zone in the land use by-law which permits a range of community facility uses such as public and private institutional uses, service oriented commercial uses, shared housing with special care (RC-Aug 9/22;E-Sep 15/22) and open space uses, provided that controls are established on parking areas.
 This zone shall be applied to existing community facility uses.
-In considering amendments to the schedules of the land use by-law to a community facility zone within the Residential Designation, Council shall have regard to the following: - (a) the compatibility of the community facility with adjacent and surrounding residential areas; - (b) the adequacy of the parking area, its separation, landscaping or buffering as related to the protection of adjacent residential properties; - (c) the effect on local traffic patterns, including ingress and egress, and impact of traffic on a residential area: - (d) the adequacy of water and sewerage services; and - (e) the provisions of Policy IM-10.
+In considering amendments to the schedules of the land use by-law to a community facility zone within the Residential Designation, Council shall have regard to the following: - (a) the compatibility of the community facility with adjacent and surrounding residential areas; - (b) the adequacy of the parking area, its separation, landscaping or buffering as related to the protection of adjacent residential properties; - (c) the effect on local traffic patterns, including ingress and egress, and impact of traffic on a residential area; - (d) the adequacy of water and sewerage services; and - (e) the provisions of Policy IM-10.